In this section, find information about:

 More information on the Office of Career, Technical and Adult Education (OCTAE)

-More information on the National Reporting System (NRS)
+More technical assistance on the National Reporting System (NRS)

-For further information on ABE accountability and reporting, contact:
+For further information on Minnesota Adult Education (ABE) accountability and reporting, contact: